a-renzini/pygwb/docs/installation.rst

 These are instructions installing :code:`pygwb`.

-Currently, there are 2 stable released versions:
+Currently, there are 2 stable released versions (see the `pygwb PyPi page <https://pypi.org/project/pygwb/>`_ for more details):

 .. code-block:: console

    1.0.0
    1.3.0